All in One SEO vs Yoast SEO: Which Plugin Fits In With Your SEO Strategy?

-Designating a canonical URL ensures crawlers don’t mistake the above links as duplicate articles.
+Designating a canonical URL ensures the search engines' crawlers don’t mistake the above links as duplicate articles.

 Both Yoast SEO and All in One SEO plugins handle canonicals in a similar way.
 You can set the canonical for each page or post under the advanced section for both plugins.